The purpose of this page is first, to link to things that censors have tried to ban,

 Jayasekera dismissed Ali as if she was some silly geisha girl."

-discussion on Islam in July 2009
+they cancelled a discussion on Islam

-kicked up a fuss that the counter-jihad
+kicked up a fuss that counter-jihad writer

 Robert Spencer